Last Source Alignment Review: May 2026

 Equipment screening

-Brand, equipment type, nominal size, matched-system filtering, and OEM expanded performance table screening at design conditions.
+Brand, equipment type, nominal size, matched-system filtering, AHRI/OEM data status, and expanded performance table screening at design conditions.

 Performance verification

-Total cooling, sensible cooling, latent balance, heating output, and oversize-limit review for candidate pass/fail evaluation.
+Total cooling, sensible cooling, latent balance, heating output, oversize-limit review, and candidate screening status.

 Manual D bridge

-Blower profile, delivered airflow, static point, and device pressure-drop values prepared for downstream duct-design reference workflows.
+Blower profile, delivered airflow, static point, and device pressure-drop values prepared for downstream Manual D readiness review.

 Reference Defaults Posture

-Where complete field data or manufacturer detail is unavailable, the workflow may rely on bounded reference assumptions for matching, screening, and design-condition review.
+Where complete field data, AHRI match details, or manufacturer expanded performance data are unavailable, the workflow may rely on bounded reference assumptions for matching, screening, and design-condition review.
 User-entered project values still govern when supplied.

 Verification Posture

-This workflow is maintained as a field-facing equipment-selection alignment record and is documented here as part of the broader TradeHub HVAC alignment stack.
+This workflow is maintained as a field-facing Manual S-style equipment screening record and is documented here as part of the broader TradeHub mechanical workflow.

 Field-Use Limitation

-Final equipment selection, AHRI matching, manufacturer data confirmation, installed-condition review, and local code or AHJ interpretation remain final.
-This alignment record supports reference workflow use; it does not replace project-specific design responsibility.
+Final equipment selection, AHRI matching, manufacturer data confirmation, installed-condition review, local code requirements, and AHJ interpretation remain final.
+This alignment record supports screening/reference use only and does not replace project-specific design responsibility.

-Open the Manual S Equipment Selection workflow to review the corresponding live equipment-selection reference logic.
+Use the Manual S Calculation tool to review the corresponding equipment-screening reference.

-Manual D Duct Design Calculator · Source Alignment Snapshot
+2026 Manual D Duct Screening Calculator · Source Alignment Snapshot

-This section defines how the Manual D Duct Design Calculator aligns with duct design workflow logic, pressure-budget review, effective length handling, and field-facing airflow diagnostics.
+This section defines how the Manual D Duct Screening Calculator aligns with friction rate, available static pressure, total effective length, velocity screening, blower data, altitude correction, flex penalties, and field-facing airflow diagnostics.

 Primary Standards Basis